Conditions for State and Control Constraint Activation in Coordination of Connected and Automated Vehicles: Constrained Optimization

 \section{Constrained Optimization}

-To derive a closed-form analytical solution for \eqref{eq:lagrangian}, we (1) identify the conditions for constraint(s) exclusion, (2) define the condition under which they become active, and (3) derive the constrained optimal solution, if one exists.
+To derive a closed-form analytical solution for \eqref{eq:lagrangian}, we (1) identify the conditions for constraint(s) exclusion, (2) define the condition under which they become active, and (3) derive the final constrained optimal solution without recursion.